Adidem23/BlockCred-Frontend/README.md

 # BlockCred_Frontend
 This is SIH2023PS .
 This app is Blockchain Based E-certificate generator and Verifier .
-This repo contains Frontnend Part of it .
+This repo contains Frontnend Part of it . we have lost this ps in sih internals i will try to continue this as my personal project

 # Tech Stack Used
 - Vite with ReactJS For Frontend